rust-lang/rfcs/text/0000-async-project-goal-2024h2.md

     * Common idioms contain footguns that cause unexpected failures (see e.g., Tyler's blog post [Making Async Rust Reliable][])
     * Low-level performance hurdles, such as large future sizes and downsides of the poll model
     * Fragmentation between runtimes
-* Design axioms to pursue for async (see e.g. axioms proposed)
+* Design axioms to pursue for async (see e.g. axioms proposed below)
 * Goals, some variant of
     * Free of accidental complexity
     * Easy to get started